hector4213/CineAssignment/README.md

 # Cine Take-home

 An assignment using the [SWAPI API](https://swapi.dev).
-The task consisted of fetching data from an public API of Starwars Data,
+The task consisted of fetching data from an public API of Starwars Data.

 ## Screenshots